-All of the directors except David A. Bochnowski, Benjamin J. Bochnowski, and Joel Gorelick meet the standards for independence of Board members set forth in the Listing Standards for the NASDAQ Stock Market.
+All of the directors except David A. Bochnowski and Benjamin J. Bochnowski meet the standards for independence of Board members set forth in the Listing Standards for the Nasdaq Stock Market.
 Directors David Bochnowski and Benjamin Bochnowski are not independent because they are employees of the Bancorp.
-Mr. Gorelick is not independent because he has served as an employee of the Bancorp in the last three years.
-Moreover, all of the members of the Bancorp's Risk Management Committee, Compensation and Benefits Committee, and Nominating and Corporate Governance Committee meet the independence standards applicable to those committees.
+Moreover, all of the members of the Bancorp's Risk Management and Audit Committee, Compensation and Benefits Committee, and Nominating and Corporate Governance Committee meet the independence standards set forth in the SEC rules and the Nasdaq Listing Standards.

-The Board of Directors of the Bancorp considers the independence of each of the directors under the Listing Standards of the NASDAQ Stock Exchange, which for purposes of determining the independence of the Risk Management Committee members also incorporate the standards of the Securities and Exchange Commission (the "SEC") included in Reg. § 240.10A-3(b)(1).
+The Board of Directors of the Bancorp determines the independence of each of the directors under the Listing Standards of the Nasdaq Stock Market, which for purposes of determining the independence of the Risk Management and Audit Committee members also incorporate the standards of the SEC included in Reg. § 240.10A-3(b)(1).
 Among other things, the Board considers current or previous employment relationships as well as material transactions or relationships between the Bancorp or its subsidiaries and the directors, members of their immediate family, or entities in which the directors have a significant interest.
 The purpose of this review is to determine whether any relationships or transactions exist or have occurred that are inconsistent with a determination that the director is independent.